rettersoft/rbs-docs/docs/pm/components.md

 | first | boolean | false | ❌ | Flag to overwrite starting step. |
 | skip | boolean | false | ❌ | Flag to ignore step. |

+> In other component steps, you can use common attributes too.

 > <span style="color: #0074d9">*</sup> *There are a few ways to return data back to the client that starts the process such as inputPath, parameters and response.*

 > <span style="color: #0074d9">**</sup> *Process mining covers pre-defined attributes such as processId, executionId, stepId, etc. With these info parameters, you can pass 3 more data to process mining data pool: info1, info2 and info3.*